gatsbyjs/gatsby/docs/docs/personalization.md

 - Have you ever landed on a website that greeted you by name?

-- Did you ever search for a book and realized your suggested results based on your previous purchases?
+- Did you ever search for a book and realize the suggested results were based on your previous purchases?

 These are examples of personalization.
 Personalization adjusts the content of a website, and creates a custom experience for users.
 With personalization, one website can offer a variety of experiences to different visitors.